microsoft-healthcare-madison/demo-auc-app/codelab.md

 - Configure the CDS Hooks Sandbox to use your local CDS Hooks service by providing it with your discovery endpoint (which should be somewhere on `http://localhost`).
 - Change the selected service in the CDS Developer Panel to your new service, which should apear as `demo-auc-app`.
+- Notice that the sandbox is now sending CDS Hook events to your local service **and** the default remote ones.

 </div>

 ### Frequently Asked Questions

-#### TODO: populate these as they are asked
+#### EXERCISE 2 - After selecting the top suggestion for `congenital heart` - I didn't see a card appear.
 Negative
-: Please ask questions as you think of them!
+: Be sure you entered `congenital heart` in the **Reasons** box, and not in the **Orders** box.

 ## AUC Logic
 Duration: 20

 ### Problem
 Negative
-: We want the user to be visually alerted in the EHR when they have selected an order where AUC guidelines should be consulted while ordering.
-For this to work, the CDS Hooks service must be able to evaluate the pending order against AUC guidelines, so a card of the appropriate severity can be displayed.
-However, the logic is all currently available in a separate service.
+: We want the user to be visually alerted in the EHR when they have selected an order where AUC guidelines should be consulted *while* ordering.
+For this to work, the CDS Hooks service must be able to evaluate the *draft* order against AUC guidelines, so a card of the appropriate severity can be displayed.
+However, the AUC logic is all currently available in a separate service.

 ### Solution
 Positive
-: We will extract the AUC logic from the other service, making it available as a module to the CDS Hooks service.
-Alternatively, if the app had provided an API, the CDS Hooks service could use that API as order items are selected to determine appropriateness.
+: We will extract the AUC logic from the other service, making it available as a *module* to the CDS Hooks service.
+Alternatively, if the app had provided an API, the CDS Hooks service could use that API as draft order items are selected to determine appropriateness.
 Either works, but in this case the logic is easy enough to isolate as a module.

 ### `auc.js`
 The following can be loaded by both the app and the CDS Hooks service to determine the appropriateness rating of an order / diagnosis combination.